 Happy Chinese New Year, guys!
 Most of you are probably back at work already, but since CNY lasts for 15 days, I think this post doesn’t come too late.
 As for me, I spent the holidays in my parents’ hometown of Ipoh, Perak.
 Long ride aside, it was nice to get away from the hustle and bustle of KL for a couple of days.

-Set off early on Friday morning and got to Ipoh four hours later, no thanks to traffic.
+We set off early on Friday morning and got to Ipoh four hours later, no thanks to traffic.
 After dropping our stuff off at my aunt’s house, we went in search of food.
-Ipoh has a large Chinese population, so it was no wonder that many restaurants and shops were closed to prepare for the reunion dinner that night.
-We ended up at Woolley Food City, a food court that has been around for ages (I think since my dad was a kid – and he’s in his late 50s).
+Ipoh has a large Chinese population, so it was no wonder that many restaurants and shops were closed in preparation for reunion dinner that night.
+We ended up at Woolley Food City, a food court that has been around for ages.
 You can tell the structure is old, judging by its architecture and the missing letters.

 The inside, though, is clean and neat, with a dozen stalls selling typical hawker fare such as noodles and rice.
 Most of the waiters are from the older generation – something you rarely see in KL, where employers prefer hiring foreigners.

 I had Hakka noodles with a side of fishballs, meatballs and tofupok (stuffed beancurd).
 The noodles were cheap (RM3.50 for a medium portion, which was quite sizable), but the taste was beyond meh.
 I didn’t like that they added beansprouts in it because it’s my least favourite vegetable after eggplant… didn’t know about it because conventional Hakka Noodles doesn’t have beansprouts; or I would have asked them not to add it in.
 Soup was full of MSG and the balls didn’t taste good either.

 Mi’s bitter gourd pork noodle soup was RM7.50 (!) but the portion was big enough for two.